gcompagnon/gcompagnon.github.io/_posts/2019-11-06-PublicCloudForCapitalMarkets.md

 # Context
-Theses Bullet points are taken from a AFME paper about Public CLoud adoption/resistence in Capital Markets industry
+Theses bullet points are taken from an AFME paper about Public CLoud adoption/resistence in Capital Markets industry

 The Association for Financial Markets in Europe (AFME) is the voice of all Europe’s wholesale financial markets, providing expertise across a broad